 Pecans are my new obsession.
 And I don’t even think I knew they existed before I moved to the US, more precisely to Texas.
 If you ask me, they are the tastiest tree nut out there.
 You might already know how much I love homemade pecan butter.
 But Thanksgiving is a week away.
 So I thought I’d try to make a healthier lectin-free version of the classic chocolate pecan pie recipe.

-Because, if you’ve ever made a pecan pie, you know that it is basically made of few different types of sugar, plus corn syrup.
+Because, if you’ve ever made a pecan pie, you know that it is basically made of a few different types of sugar, plus corn syrup.
 So making a healthy version is almost an impossible feat, especially that I didn’t want to go crazy on alternative sweeteners either.
 I’m not saying this can beat your grandma’s recipe, but if you want it, there is a way to make it so it’s not a sugar bomb.

 How to make lectin-free bourbon chocolate pecan pie